The-Marcy-Lab-School/mod-7-react-api-project/README.md

 - [ ] At no point did you ever use any vanilla DOM JS methods

 ### State Management (10)
-- [ ] A Context is created to manage global state
 - [ ] The `useContext` hook is used at least once
 - [ ] Used the `useEffect` hook at least 2 times
   - [ ] 1st check box